KlumzByte/d2r.runewords.org/README.md

 ## Changelog

+### Version 2.6
+* Added the new Runewords.
+* Changed the Terror Zones acordingly to the patch notes.

 ### Version 2.5
 * Added the new Sundering charms.
 * Changed the "Farming Areas" page to "Areas" which includes every hell difficulty zones.